Q. Where is the Dutchess Rail Trail Park?

 Q. What type of surface do these trails have and what types of users are allowed?

 The Dutchess Rail Trail Park has a consistent paved path at least ten foot in width for the entire length, but with additional width of pavement north of Rt.
 55 in the Town of Poughkeepsie, and a parallel soft surface south of Diddell Road for those walkers, joggers and cyclists that prefer a soft surface.
-The trail is designed to be used by all non-motorized users.
+No horses or morotrized vehicles are permitted, with the exception of electric mobility wheelchairs.

 The Harlem Valley Rail Trail has a consistent paved path at least ten foot in width for the entire length.
-The trail is designed to be used by all non-motorized users.
-There are also
+No horses or morotrized vehicles are permitted, with the exception of electric mobility wheelchairs.

 The Empire State Trail-Maybrook Trailway has a consistent paved path of at least ten foot in width for the entire length with item 4 gravel on either side of path for most of trail.
-The trail is designed to be used by all non-motorized users
+No horses or morotrized vehicles are permitted, with the exception of electric mobility wheelchairs.

 Q. How do these trails deal with road crossings?